The Standard Mortgage Clause

 The mortgage clause requires the insurer to notify the mortgage holder in writing if the insurer cancels the policy or refuses to renew it.
 If the insured has failed to pay the premium, the insurer must notify the lender 10 days in advance before canceling the policy.
 If the insurer cancels the policy for any reason other than non-payment of the premium, it must provide 30 days' advance notice to the lender.
-Should the insurer decide not to renew the policy, it must provide the lender ten days' notice.
+If the insurer decides to non-renew the policy, it must provide the lender ten days' notice.

 Transfer of Rights

 The Mortgageholders clause contains a separate subrogation provision that applies when the insurer has made a loss payment to the lender but has denied payment to the insured.
-In this event, the lender's rights of subrogation are transferred to the insurer to the extent of the amount of the payment.
+In this event, the lender's rights of subrogation are transferred to the insurer to the extent of the insurer's payment.

 For example, suppose that your warehouse burns down and your insurer pays Lucky Lending $750,000, the lender's interest in the property.
 Your claim is denied because of your refusal to comply with the policy's inspection condition.
-The fire was caused by a defect in an electric dryer stored in your warehouse.
-If Lucky Lending was not compensated for the damage under your policy, it could sue the dryer manufacturer for property damage.
+The fire was caused by a defect in an electric fan installed in your warehouse.
+If Lucky Lending was not compensated for the damage by your insurer, it would have the right to seek recovery for the loss by suing the dryer manufacturer for property damage.

 Because your property insurer has indemnified Lucky Lending for the loss, the lender's right to sue the manufacturer is transferred to your insurer.
 The insurer now has the right to sue the manufacturer to recover the $750,000 it has paid to Lucky Lending.

 The insurer may pay the lender the principal amount on the mortgage plus any accrued interest.
 In this case, the insured's mortgage and note will be transferred to the insurer.
-If any debt remains, the policyholder must pay that amount to the insurer.
+The insured must pay any remaining debt to the insurer.